JuliaPlots/PlotDocs.jl/docs/contributing.md

 ### GGPlots

 A prototype API/interface for "Grammar of Graphics" style plotting.
 This likely wouldn't add actual functionality, but would give users coming from R/ggplot2 a simple way to avoid Gadfly.
 I (Tom) wrote the prototype to show how easy it is, but since I dislike GoG-style, I never finished it.
 Completing this package would be a great self-contained project for interested parties.

 ---

+## Choosing a Project

+For people new to Plots, the first step should be to read (and reread) the documentation.
+Code up some examples, play with the attributes, and try out multiple backends.
+It's really hard to contribute to a project that you don't know how to use.

+### Beginner Project Ideas

+- **Create a new recipe**: Preferably something you care about.
+Maybe you want custom overlays of heatmaps and scatters?
+Maybe you have an input format that isn't currently supported?
+Make a recipe for it so you can just `plot(thing)`.
+- **Fix bugs**: There are many "bugs" which are specific to one backend, or incorrectly implement features that are infrequently used.
+Some ideas can be found in the [issues marked easy](https://github.com/JuliaPlots/Plots.jl/issues?q=is%3Aissue+is%3Aopen+label%3A%22easy+-+up+for+grabs%22).
+- **Add recipes to external packages**: By depending on RecipesBase, a package can define a recipe for their custom types.
+Submit a PR to a package you care about that adds a recipe for that package.
+For example, see [this PR to add OHLC plots for TimeSeries.jl](https://github.com/JuliaStats/TimeSeries.jl/pull/303).

+### Intermediate Project Ideas

+- **Improve your favorite backend**: There are many missing features and other improvements that can be made to individual backends.
+Most issues specific to a backend have a [special tag](https://github.com/JuliaPlots/Plots.jl/issues?q=is%3Aissue+is%3Aopen+label%3APlotly).
+- **Help with documentation**: This could come in the form of improved descriptions, additional examples, or full tutorials.
+Please contribute improvements to [PlotDocs](https://github.com/JuliaPlots/PlotDocs.jl).
+- **Help with the v0.6 reorganization**: The [reorg](#backends) requires the annoying effort of creating new repos (PlotsPyPlot, PlotsPlotlyJS, etc) that hold the backend code.
+I consider this intermediate because you need to know a little about Plots and git, but it's fairly straightforward to follow the model of PlotsGR.
+- **Expand StatPlots functionality**:  qqplot, DataStreams, or anything else you can think of.

+### Advanced Project Ideas

+- **ColorBar redesign**: Colorbars [need serious love](https://github.com/JuliaPlots/Plots.jl/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20colorbar)... this would likely require a new Colorbar type that links with the appropriate Series object(s) and is independent during subplot layout.
+We want to allow many series (possibly from multiple subplots) to use the same clims and to share a colorbar, or have multiple colorbars that can be flexibly positioned.
+- **PlotSpec redesign**: This [long standing redesign proposal](https://github.com/JuliaPlots/Plots.jl/issues/390) could allow generic serialization/deserialization of Plot data and attributes, as well as some improvements/optimizations when mutating plots.
+For example, we could lazily compute attribute values, and intelligently flag them as "dirty" when they change, allowing backends to skip much of the wasted processing and unnecessary rebuilding that currently occurs.
+- **Improve graph recipes**: Lots to do here: clean up visuals, improve edge drawing, implement [layout algorithms](https://github.com/JuliaGraphs/NetworkLayout.jl), and much more.

+---